 Adding Users to Google Analytics Account – Sharing Analytics Account

-When working with an SEO Consultant or an Internet Marketing Company, you will be at times asked to share your Google Analytics account by adding extra Analytics users to help us understand a few important things about the way your website is performing in Search Engines as well as the way the traffic to your website is behaving once it clicks through.
+When working with an SEO Consultant or an Internet Marketing Company, you will be at times asked to share your Google Analytics account by adding extra users.
+This helps the company understand a few important things about the way your website is performing in Search Engines as well as the way the traffic to your website is behaving once users are on your site.

-Google has made it very easy for people to share their analytics accounts with each other.
+Google has made it very easy for people to share their analytics accounts with other users.
 However, sometimes it can be a bit confusing to an untrained eye.
 Below are the steps you need to take in order to share your Google Analytics account with someone else:

 Step 1 – Log In to Google Analytics

-To access your google analytics account you will have to navigate to http://www.google.com/analytics/.
-Once you are there you will have to log in with the username and password that you set up your analytics with.
+To access your google analytics account, navigate to http://www.google.com/analytics/.
+Once you are there, you will have to log in with the username and password that you used when setting up your analytics account.

-Step 2 – Accessing the Admin Panel for the Correct Account
+Step 2 – Access the Admin Panel for the Correct Account

-Step 3 – Selecting a Site That Needs to be Shared
+Step 3 – Select Site That Needs to be Shared

-Once you are in the admin dashboard, you will need to find the site that you need to share with the new user.
-Under “ACCOUNT” click on the drop-down menu and all your managed sites should appear, select the site you want to add a user for.
+Once you are in the admin dashboard, find the site that you need to share with the new user (if you have more than one site in your account).
+Under “ACCOUNT,” click on the drop-down menu, and all your managed sites should appear.
+Select the site you want to add a user for.

-Step 4 – Choosing between ACCOUNT, PROPERTY, and VIEW level access
+Step 4 – Choose between ACCOUNT, PROPERTY, and VIEW level access